 The Safety in Healthcare course describes the importance of safe patient care, offers strategies for engaging patients and families in care processes, and provides critical thinking exercises that allow nurses to practice identifying examples of adverse situations, human factors associated with errors, and safe team practices.

-A total of 1.60 Nursing contact hours have been awarded for this activity by the Ohio Nurses Association.
+A total of 1.25 Nursing contact hours have been awarded for this activity by the Michigan Public Health Institute – Continuing Education Solutions (MPHI CES 202863491).

 Safety in Healthcare -- Objectives